DioxusLabs/dioxus/README.md

 Leptos is a library for building fullstack web-apps, similar to SolidJS and SolidStart.
 The two libraries share similar goals on the web, but have several key differences:

-- **Reactivity model**: Leptos uses signals for its underlying reactivity, while Dioxus opts for a VirtualDom and re-renders.
-While in theory signals are more efficient, in practice, Dioxus' VirtualDom performs little-to-no actual diffing (thanks to our [block-dom inspired templates](https://dioxuslabs.com/blog/templates-diffing)) and as fast as the fastest JS frameworks.
+- **Reactivity model**: Leptos uses signals to drive both reactivity and rendering, while Dioxus uses signals just for reactivity.
+For manging re-renders, Dioxus uses a highly optimized VirtualDOM to support desktop and mobile architectures.
+Both Dioxus and Leptos are extremely fast.
 - **Control flow**: Because Leptos uses signals for reactivity, you are constrained to Leptos' primitives for things like `for` loops and `if` statements.
 If you get this wrong, your app will lose reactivity, leading to hard to debug UI issues.
 With Dioxus, you can use iterators, regular Rust `for` loops and `if` statements, and your app will still be reactive.
 In practice, a Dioxus component to insert counters into a list might look like this:

 ```rust